JortStamme/Controltheorylibrary/docs/source/installation.rst

 Running into problems?
 Have a look at the FAQ `here <https://docs.manim.community/en/stable/faq/installation.html>`_.

+Still running into problems?
+Try following an online tutorial on YouTube like `this one <https://www.youtube.com/watch?v=Qf8H7AKWClE>`_

 Step 2: Install ControlTheoryLib
 --------------------------------
 Next, we need to install the actual library.
 This can be done by running the following command in your terminal.